peterkhe1999/CheatSheet/OSEP/README.md

 Modify the assembly instructions themselves instead of the data they are acting upon in a technique known as **binary patching**.

-The 2 first instructions in **AmsiOpenSession** are a **TEST** followed by a conditional jump.
-This specific conditional jump is called jump if equal (JE) and depends on a CPU flag called the zero flag (ZF).
+The 2 first instructions in `AmsiOpenSession` are a `TEST` followed by a conditional jump.

+This specific conditional jump is called jump if equal (`JE`) and depends on a CPU flag called the zero flag (`ZF`).

 => Overwrite the `TEST RDX,RDX` with an `XOR RAX,RAX` instruction, forcing the execution flow to the error branch, which will disable AMSI.

-The replacement has to use up the same amount of memory.
-(3 bytes)
+The replacement has to use up the same amount of memory. (`3` bytes)

-To resolve the address of AmsiOpenSession, we would typically call **GetModuleHandle** to obtain the base address of `AMSI.DLL`, then call **GetProcAddress**.
+To resolve the address of `AmsiOpenSession`, typically call `GetModuleHandle` to obtain the base address of `AMSI.DLL`, then call `GetProcAddress`.

-In Windows, all memory is divided into 0x1000-byte pages.
+In Windows, all memory is divided into `0x1000`-byte pages.

 A memory protection setting is applied to each page, describing the permissions of data on that page.

-Normally, code pages are set to **PAGE_EXECUTE_READ**, or 0x20, i.e., we can read and execute this code, but not write to it.
+Normally, code pages are set to `PAGE_EXECUTE_READ`, or `0x20`, i.e., we can read and execute this code, but not write to it.

-Since we want to overwrite three bytes on this page, we must first change the memory protection. => Win32 **VirtualProtect** API.
+Since we want to overwrite 3 bytes on this page, first change the memory protection. => Win32 `VirtualProtect` API.

-The 3rd argument (flNewProtect) dictates the memory protection we want to apply to the page.
-Set this to **PAGE_EXECUTE_READWRITE** (0x40).
+The 3rd argument (`flNewProtect`) dictates the memory protection we want to apply to the page.
+Set this to `PAGE_EXECUTE_READWRITE` (`0x40`).

-To conserve memory, Windows shares `AMSI.DLL` between processes that use it.
-The new memory protection is set to **PAGE_EXECUTE_WRITECOPY** which is equivalent to PAGE_EXECUTE_READWRITE but it is a private copy used only in the current process.
+The new memory protection is set to `PAGE_EXECUTE_WRITECOPY` which is equivalent to `PAGE_EXECUTE_READWRITE` but it is a private copy used only in the current process.

 ```pwsh
 function LookupFunc {